mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/6-incentives-101.md

 > The clear winner of the four was “Join Your Neighbors.”
 That’s right: the herd-mentality incentive beat out the moral, social, and financial incentives.
 Does this surprise you?
 If so, maybe it shouldn’t.
 Look around the world and you’ll find overwhelming evidence of the herd mentality at work.
 It influences virtually every aspect of our behavior—what we buy, where we eat, how we vote.
 You may not like this idea; none of us wants to admit that we are pack animals.
 But in a complicated world, running with the herd can make sense.
 Who has time to think through every decision and all the facts behind it?
 If everybody around you thinks that conserving energy is a good idea—well, maybe it is.
 So if you are the person designing an incentive scheme, you can use this knowledge to herd people into doing the right thing—even if they’re doing it for the wrong reasons.
 With any problem, it’s important to figure out which incentives will actually work, not just what your moral compass tells you should work.
 The key is to think less about the ideal behavior of imaginary people and more about the actual behavior of real people.

-People are embarrassed to admit how much they are driven by herd mentality.
+It is embarrassing for people to admit how much they are driven by herd mentality.

 > Who would admit to doing anything—especially an act as important as conservation—just because everyone else is doing it?

-But if we need to be effective marketers or communicators, we must understand things people are embarrassed to admit.
+But if we need to be effective marketers or communicators, we must understand all aspects of human motivation, especially those that people are embarrassed to admit.
 This is why we must study not declared preferences, but rather revealed preferences.

 > Don’t listen to what people say; watch what they do.